gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * If the CoAP-DTLS profile of ACE is specified, the joining node MUST upload the Access Token to the /authz-info resource, before starting the DTLS handshake and establishing a DTLS channel with the Group Manager.
 Then, the Group Manager processes the Access Token according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the joining node and the Group Manager establish a DTLS session, as described in Section 3 and Section 4 of {{I-D.ietf-ace-dtls-authorize}}, in case of either asymmetric or symmetric proof-of-possession key, respectively.

-* If the OSCORE profile of ACE is specified, the joining node and the Group Manager establish an OSCORE Security Context, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
-The Group Manager processes the Access Token as specified in {{I-D.ietf-ace-oauth-authz}} and proceeds as defined in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
+* If the OSCORE profile of ACE is specified, the joining node and the Group Manager establish an OSCORE Security Context, as described in Section 2.2 of {{I-D.ietf-ace-oscore-profile}}.
+The Group Manager processes the Access Token as specified in {{I-D.ietf-ace-oauth-authz}} and proceeds as defined in Section 2.2 of {{I-D.ietf-ace-oscore-profile}}.

 * If the IPsec profile of ACE is specified, the joining node MUST upload the Access Token to the /authz-info resource, before performing the key management protocol indicated by the AS (e.g. IKEv2 {{RFC7296}}) to establish an IPsec Security Association pair and an IPsec channel with the Group Manager.
 Then, the Group Manager processes the Access Token according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the joining node and the Group Manager establish an IPsec Security Association pair and an IPsec channel, as described in Section 3.3.2 of {{I-D.aragon-ace-ipsec-profile}}.

 Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE multicast groups of interest, by accessing the related join resources at the Group Manager.
 That is, the joining node performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

 In particular, for each OSCORE multicast group to join, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that group.
-The request payload conveys the information specified in Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}, which includes the intended role(s) of the joining node in the multicast group, i.e. multicaster and/or (pure) listener.
+The request payload conveys the information specified in Appendix C.1 of {{I-D.ietf-core-oscore-groupcomm}}, which includes the intended role(s) of the joining node in the multicast group, i.e. multicaster and/or (pure) listener.

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the Group Manager updates the group membership by registering the joining node as a new member of the group.
-Then, the Group Manager replies to the joining node providing the information specified in Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}, which includes the OSCORE Security Common Context associated to the joined multicast group.
+Then, the Group Manager replies to the joining node providing the information specified in Appendix C.1 of {{I-D.ietf-core-oscore-groupcomm}}, which includes the OSCORE Security Common Context associated to the joined multicast group.

-From then on, the joining node is registered as a member of the multicast group, and can exchange group messages secured with OSCORE as described in Section 5 of {{I-D.tiloca-core-multicast-oscoap}}.
+From then on, the joining node is registered as a member of the multicast group, and can exchange group messages secured with OSCORE as described in Section 5 of {{I-D.ietf-core-oscore-groupcomm}}.

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}

-Source authentication of OSCORE messages exchanged within the multicast group is ensured by means of digital counter signatures {{I-D.tiloca-core-multicast-oscoap}}.
+Source authentication of OSCORE messages exchanged within the multicast group is ensured by means of digital counter signatures {{I-D.ietf-core-oscore-groupcomm}}.
 Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify the source authenticity of incoming group messages.

 Upon joining a multicast group, a joining node is expected to make its own public key available to the other group members, either through the Group Manager or through another trusted, publicly available, key repository.
 However, this is not required for a node that joins a group exclusively as pure listener.

-As also discussed in Section 3 of {{I-D.tiloca-core-multicast-oscoap}}, it is recommended that the Group Manager is configured to store the public keys of the group members and to provide them upon request.
+As also discussed in Section 3 of {{I-D.ietf-core-oscore-groupcomm}}, it is recommended that the Group Manager is configured to store the public keys of the group members and to provide them upon request.
 If so, two cases can occur.

 * The joining node and the Group Manager have used an asymmetric proof-of-possession key to establish a secure communication channel.
 In this case, the Group Manager stores the proof-of-possession key conveyed in the Access Token as the public key of the joining node.

 * The joining node and the Group Manager have used a symmetric proof-of-possession key to establish a secure communication channel.
-In this case, upon performing a join process with that Group Manager for the first time, the joining node includes its own public key in the "Identity credentials" of the POST request targeting the join endpoint (see Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}).
+In this case, upon performing a join process with that Group Manager for the first time, the joining node includes its own public key in the "Identity credentials" of the POST request targeting the join endpoint (see Appendix C.1 of {{I-D.ietf-core-oscore-groupcomm}}).
 Then, the Group Manager MUST verify that the joining node actually owns the associated private key, for instance by performing a proof-of-possession challenge-response.

-Then, if the joining node has explicitly requested it, the Group Manager provides also the public keys of the current members in the joined group, when replying to the joining node during the same join process (see Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}).
+Then, if the joining node has explicitly requested it, the Group Manager provides also the public keys of the current members in the joined group, when replying to the joining node during the same join process (see Appendix C.1 of {{I-D.ietf-core-oscore-groupcomm}}).

-Instead, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate and with the identifier of the Certification Authority that issued that certificate (see Appendix C.2 of {{I-D.tiloca-core-multicast-oscoap}}).
+Instead, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate and with the identifier of the Certification Authority that issued that certificate (see Appendix C.2 of {{I-D.ietf-core-oscore-groupcomm}}).

 # Updating Authorization Information {#sec-updating-authorization-information}